moemursi/rails-resource-and-scaffold-generator-cb-gh-000/README.md

-# Resource and Scaffold Generator
+you# Resource and Scaffold Generator

 ## Objectives